panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 </script>
 ```

-Clicking on the *Insert/Remove* button changes the `this.show` data, which toggles the display of the `<div id="content">` element.
+Clicking on the *Insert/Remove* button changes the `this.show` data, which toggles the display of the `<div id="content">` element using `v-if="show"` directive.

-After changing `this.show` the changes don't reach the DOM right away.
-Rather, Vue accumulates the updates from all the components, combines them in an efficient way, then patches the DOM.
+When `this.show` is updated, the change doesn't reach DOM right away.

-If you want to access the update-to-date DOM elements after some changes to the component data, you need to use a special function `Vue.nextTick(callback)`.
+If you want to catch the moment when DOM has just been updated, then you need to use a special function `Vue.nextTick(callback)`.

 The function executes `callback` right after the currently scheduled data updates have reached DOM.

 For example, let's find the moment when the `<div>` element is inserted or removed from the DOM: